(Contact/Home) (Simple Menu) (Coursework) (On Teaching)

 “From the ‘Long Tail’ to the Center: How Blogging and the Internet Make Little Things Big” at the Conference on College Composition and Communication, Chicago, IL (Mar.
 2006).
 (Reviewed here.)

-“Exploiting the Apopheniac: How Power Circumvents Itself in William F. Gibson’s Pattern Recogniton.” at the Twentieth Century Literature Conference, University of Louisville, Louisville, KY (Feb.
+“Exploiting the Apopheniac: How Power Circumvents Itself in William F. Gibson’s Pattern Recogniton” at the Twentieth Century Literature Conference, University of Louisville, Louisville, KY (Feb.
 2006).

 “Access at the Hubs: The Pedagogical Potential of ‘Weblogs’ and Other News Hubs” at the Conference on College Composition and Communication, San Francisco, CA (Mar.
 2005).